 We will adjust the cost of investment between schools and school districts based on your student enrollment.
 Contact Eric Braman at email@example.com to discuss costs for your school or school district.

-For families, the cost of access to this program is $150 per household.
-Please contact email@example.com to sign up today.
+For homeschool families, the cost of access to this program is $150 per household.
+Please contact firstname.lastname@example.org to sign up today.

 Have a question?
 Visit our ArtStream FAQ page.
 If you don’t find an answer here, contact us at email@example.com.